Yuzo practices in a broad range of areas, including:

 Yuzo qualified as a pilot before he became a lawyer.
 He started flying at the age of 15 and by age 20, he fully qualified as a commercial pilot and obtained a multi-engine command instrument rating and passed all Australian Transport Pilot Licence theory examinations.

-Yuzo presently serves as Vice President of the Queensland Japan Chamber of Commerce and Industry.
+Yuzo served as Vice President of the Queensland Japan Chamber of Commerce and Industry from 2018 to 2023, and as secretary from 2017 to 2021.
 He is fluent in Japanese and is often retained to advise and act on behalf of Japanese companies and Japanese citizens who require legal representation in both civil and criminal proceedings in all Australian courts.